-The Ontario Highway Traffic Act prohibits drivers from using hand-held wireless communication devices (such as cell phones and Blackberries smart phones) and hand-held entertainment devices (such as iPods, or PlayStation Portables).
-The Act also prohibits display screens in vehicles such as DVD or MP3 players and laptop computers if they are visible to the driver and unrelated to the driving task.
+The Ontario Highway Traffic Act prohibits drivers from using hand-held wireless communication devices (such as cell phones and smart phones) and hand-held entertainment devices.
+The Act also prohibits display screens in vehicles if they are visible to the driver and unrelated to the driving task.
 Hands-free devices such as headphones, or Bluetooth devices, as well as Global Positioning Systems, if used to provide navigation information, are exempt from the ban.
 The following are the guidelines that Employees must follow when operating a vehicle in the course of their duties:

 - i.
 Wireless communication devices shall not be used when operating a vehicle when traveling on or conducting SNC business.
 This restriction applies to: - business-related and personal communications, - company-owned or personal wireless communication devices, and - company-owned, personal, or rental vehicles. - ii.
 Cell phones with voice-activated, hands-free features may be used when operating a vehicle in the following circumstances.
-Examples are: voice-activated, hands-free headsets or car radio blue tooth devices.
+Examples are: voiceactivated, hands-free headsets or car radio blue tooth devices.
 Calls may be received or placed when using these devices only in cases where the driver determines communication to be urgent, necessary, and safe, having regard to all the circumstances.